bkaddoura/production/docs/part_6/production_6_deployment.md

 ## Model Prediction Service
+Prediction Service is what we produce.
 ::::::{.columns}
 :::{.column}
+Some that is producitng a response.
+Has a listener listening for requests.
 Three types of model prediction or inference service:

+Simplest batch predictions.
 + Batch prediction: uses only batch features.
 + Online prediction that uses only batch features (e.g., precomputed embeddings).
 + Online streaming prediction: uses batch features and streaming features.